-(Name) Airport inspects the areas on airport and the areas in its vicinity.
+(Name) Airport inspects the areas on airport and the areas in its vicinity to minimize and manage the attractions to wildlife.
 The airport will check for evidence of birds and animals that may have developed.
-All dead wildlife found and all wildlife aircraft strikes should be reported to CAAT.
+All dead wildlife found and all wildlife aircraft strikes should be investigated and reported to CAA.
 The airport records the area that birds and animals present, routes, and other information specified in wildlife reporting form.